crossfield/streak-android-sdk/README.md

         PreplayStreakActivity.setGameId("your_app_id")

+  - Add the deep link scheme into your resources: (you can choose this scheme, ask your PrePlay contact for more information about how to choose one)

+        <string name="preplay_streak_scheme">your_deep_link_scheme</string>

   - Launch this activity from your code by calling:

         startActivity(new Intent(this, PreplayStreakActivity.class));

+## Test the functionalities
+### Deep Linking
+  You can test the deep linking thanks to [Android Debug Bridge - ADB](http://developer.android.com/tools/help/adb.html):

+    adb shell am start -W -a android.intent.action.VIEW -d "your_deep_link_scheme:///path_test"

 ## Example Usage
   You can look at a sample integration of the SDK in the sample/ subdirectory